yashsinha1611/sfdocs_Build_AI/docs/Dashboards/dashboard_management.md

 <img src="/img/dashboard/image_15.png" />

-5. In the **Dashboard List** window, the Dashboards table with the following details will be auto-generated.
+5. In the **Dashboard List** window, the Dashboards table with the following details will be generated.

 - **Name** - Title of the dashboard